cidetholiva/major-decisions/README.md

   3. `PATCH` - alter an existing resource with modifications

-  Bugs/Errors: Proceed with Caution!
+  Bugs/Errors:

-  1. Case Sensitivity - testing rq
+  1. Special Characters - be catious when using characters such as "@#$%^&*"

+  Future Development

+  1. More personalization, optimize matches with your account and relevant information

-  2. Special Characters
+  2. Accessibility features

+  3. Customization